We explain the rules around getting a work visa in the UAE, including eligibility, costs, and how the golden visa system works.

 With tax-free salaries and thriving industries, it’s easy to see why expats flock from around the world to work in the United Arab Emirates.

-Data from World Bank shows that the UAE’s population is around 9.8 million, with around 70% of this figure shared between the two largest emirates, Dubai and Abu Dhabi.
+Data from World Bank shows that the UAE’s population is around 9.8 million.
+Around 70% of this figure lives in the two largest emirates: Dubai and Abu Dhabi.

-The UAE is a hotbed for expat workers.
-The United Nations estimates that 88% of the population is made up of foreigners.
+The UAE is a hotbed for expat workers with a business culture that keeps its’ eye on the world.
+The United Nations estimates that 88% of the population is foreign.
 Expats in the UAE most commonly hail from India, Pakistan, Bangladesh, the Philippines, and Iran.

 Work visas in the UAE